louisnw01/lightweight-charts-python/docs/source/reference/tables.md

 `draggable`
 : If `True`, then the window can be dragged to any position within the window.

+`return_clicked_cells`
+: If `True`, an additional parameter will be emitted to the `func` given, containing the heading name of the clicked cell.

 `func`
 : If given, this will be called when a row is clicked, returning the `Row` object in question.